CiscoSE/AppDynamics-Triage-Bot/README.md

     app.run(host='0.0.0.0')
 ```

 pretty simple.
-We take the HTTP request, verify it's coming from our AppD controller via a token embedded in the request and then fire a function, build_triage_room, that takes the request payload and builds the room.
+We take the HTTP request, verify it's coming from our AppD controller via a token embedded in the request and then fire a function, build_triage_room, that takes the request payload and builds the space.
 We will do the following:
-1. Create the Spark Space with an appropriate name.
+1. Create the WebEx Teams Space with an appropriate name.
-2. Populate the room with people listed in the *triageEmailList* json array in the request payload above, and
+2. Populate the space with people listed in the *triageEmailList* JSON array in the request payload above, and
-3. Send a summary of the event that needs triaging to the room.
+3. Send a summary of the event that needs triaging to the space.
 We will want to include an HTML deep link back to the event so that users can dive right in and start troubleshooting.

 Now let's take a look at how we do this in code: